oneapi-src/oneDNN/doc/primitives/convolution.md

 @anchor dg_winograd_conv
 ### Winograd Convolution

-oneDNN supports the Winograd convolution algorithm only on GPU engine.
+oneDNN supports the Winograd convolution algorithm on GPU and AArch64 CPU systems.
+Winograd does not support threadpool on AArch64 CPU systems.

 The following side effects should be weighed against the (potential) performance boost achieved from using the Winograd algorithm: